Linaro/lava/doc/v2/integrate-uboot.rst

 U-Boot typically requires use of the ``mkimage`` binary in various ways.
 Most commonly, a test job which only boots a ramdisk needs to have the LAVA overlay added to the ramdisk.
-Many devices then require a U-Boot header to be added to the ramdisk, requiring the ``add-header`` flag in the test job submission.
+Many devices require a U-Boot header on the ramdisk.
+The device configuration controls how to add a new U-Boot header when LAVA needs to modify the downloaded ramdisk (to add modules or a test shell overlay).
+The device configuration deploy parameters use the default ``add-header: u-boot`` setting from `base-uboot.jinja2`.

 ``mkimage`` creates a different header for ``arm`` than for ``arm64``.
 The ``uboot_mkimage_arch`` value will need to be set according to the requirements of the device.